siefkenj/crowdmark-addons/README.md

 Crowdmark Addons is a Greasemonkey script to add administrative features to the Crowdmark website.

+Features include:
+  * See all booklet numbers that have been matched with the exam-matcher app but have not been uploaded.
+  * Select a region of a question and a comment/tag/marker and view that region of all matching tests in on one page.

 # Installation

 In Firefox, install the [Greasemonkey](https://addons.mozilla.org/en-CA/firefox/addon/greasemonkey/) extension.